nikitavik/fsd-task2-hotel/README.md

-Task for FSD
+# fsd-task2-hotel
-Hotel Website
+Task 2 for FSD